M3ritt/web-crawler/README.md

 # web-crawler

-A GUI that if entered a website, it will search through the links of that website and find the most similiar ones.
+A GUI that if entered a starting website and an ending website, it will find the shortest path from the start to finish using the links on all the websites found on the pages using Dijkstra's Algorithm.
+Additionally, the program finds the most similar website out of all of the links using Kmediods.